svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 In order to sustain the highest quality of data about all the current existing projects, Svandis internal analytics will only be able to support the curation and building of the community.
 To manage such a vast amount of new and changing information we will be highly dependent on a research community made up of decentralized actors.
 The research community will be divided in levels and "Svandis Power" to ensure the most reputable and trustworthy actors have the most weight in the system.

 The cooperation of the Internal Svandis team with the Svandis Research Community is a pilar of the project, and as the project scales and grows, the philosophy is for the Research Community to require less dependence on the internal team over time.
 The final result is a curated registry of Cryptocurrency information that the Research Community can be proud to claim as their creation.

+We believe that bringing gamification concepts into the Svandis research community is a powerful approach to build a motivated and dedicated group of individuals toward reaching common goals.
+By doing efficient research on cryptocurrency and blockchain projects, users will evolve on a gamified platform which includes levels, milestones and achievements.
+The most proficient and productive users will have more power and privileges throughout Svandis platform, with titles and an on-chain reputation.
+Furthermore, that on-chain reputation is coupled with a decentralized identity only the user can control.

+Having healthy competition among the research community enable us to get the best out of each participants, and will be easily trackable through real-time leaderboards to identify valuable researchers.
+A key ingredient of any game is the reward, this is where our SVN token economy can provide a prominent incentive to engage our audience.
+An essential goal of the research community gamification is for each participants to help fellow researchers to take the most effective decisions regarding their own investments in the cryptocurrency industry.

 The following section contains the distinct roles within the research community and how they work together to create a valuable ecosystem.